 Christian Value: Righteousness

 Righteousness is a core Christian value.
 When a Christian accepts Jesus Christ as their Lord and Savior, he or she is now in right standing with God.
 They are a “new man”.
 A Christian is now set-aside for God to be holy and righteous.
 Righteousness becomes more and more precious as a Christian grows in his or her love of God.
-A Christian seeks to do God's will and do what is right in God's eyes because he or she desires to strengthen their relationship with God.
-See our Biblical Series on Righteousness for more commentary on the Christian value of righteousness.
+A Christian seeks to do God’s will and do what is right in God’s eyes because he or she desires to strengthen their relationship with God.
+Ephesians 4:24 advises us to value righteousness and holiness.

 Christian Value: Love